AZ 85323 - Sales Consultant (Current Employee) – Phoenix, AZ – October 26, 2016

 Long hours with an uncertain, but high chance to make great money

-Sales Associate (Former Employee), Phoenix, AZ – October 11, 2013
+Sales Associate (Former Employee) – Phoenix, AZ – October 11, 2013

-Pros: you can see a direct link between your work and your compensation
+You can see a direct link between your work and your compensation

-Cons: it is possible to put in a lot of work and make very little money
+It is possible to put in a lot of work and make very little money

-oil/lube (Former Employee), phoenix, az – July 26, 2013
+oil/lube (Former Employee) – phoenix, az – July 26, 2013

 For awhile it was fun to work at but then management got a little out of control.
 My salary was constantly changing one day they were paying me good then the next the cut back and then the next it was good.
 Management was poor and pay was not great!

 Sales Associate (Current Employee) – Phoenix, AZ – January 21, 2016